Masseter Muscle Reduction

-What is the massetter muscle?
+What is the masseter muscle?

-The massetter muscle runs through the rear part of the cheek, from the cheek bone down to the lower jaw on each side of the face.
+The masseter muscle runs through the rear part of the cheek, from the cheek bone down to the lower jaw on each side of the face.
 It is known as one of the “muscles of mastication” and works to raise and close the jaw while chewing.
 The muscle connects the mandible (lower jawbone) to the cheekbone.

-However, since this is a more advanced use of Botox and Dysport, your plastic surgeon should be US Board Certified and also have a comprehensive and indepth understanding of craniofacial anatomy – otherwise unintended side effects may result.
+However, since this is a more advanced use of Botox® and Dysport®, your plastic surgeon should be US Board Certified and also have a comprehensive and indepth understanding of craniofacial anatomy – otherwise unintended side effects may result.

-If your medical provider is unqualified and either Botox® or Dysport® are not injected into the massetter muscle correctly, serious negative side effects may result that may take months, or even years to resolve.
+If your medical provider is unqualified and either Botox® or Dysport® are not injected into the masseter muscle correctly, serious negative side effects may result that may take months, or even years to resolve.
 Typically an unskilled provider may inject the Botox® or Dysport® into the wrong area, or too deep or too shallow into the muscle.

-2. Surgical reduction of the massetter muscle
+2. Surgical reduction of the masseter muscle

-Massetter reduction surgery is undertaken through incisions on the inside of the mouth, between the gum and cheek, to access the mandible (jawbone) leaving no visible scarring.
+Masseter reduction surgery is undertaken through incisions on the inside of the mouth, between the gum and cheek, to access the mandible (jawbone) leaving no visible scarring.

-Your surgeon shapes and reduces the bone and massetter muscle to achieve a well-rounded, smoother and streamlined jawline contour.
+Your surgeon shapes and reduces the bone and masseter muscle to achieve a well-rounded, smoother and streamlined jawline contour.
 Once the correct amount of bone and muscle has been removed, the incision is closed with self-dissolving sutures.